 It is observed that our rural parents do not send their wards to school but they prefer sending them to work and earn at a very tender age.
 Our govt. has taken multiple initiatives to ensure that these children are sent to school and not to work and thus banned child labor until the age of 14 years.
 We have also started ‘Mid Day Meal’ scheme in school where children get nutritious food in their schools.
 But corruption in our country is so high that we see how more than 50 students have died in Bihar recently, due to poison in their meals.
 No wonder why we see that India still retarding in terms of both Human Development and Gender Equality with other African countries like Congo, Equatorial Gunuiea, Guatemala, and others.

 As an Indian, it rings the alarm bell in us and as a person who had been fortunate enough to have most premium education in the country I feel the pain for those poor students who may have the skill to excel in their lives, but are hindered today only because they don’t have proper food to eat.

 As a poor nation, when poverty and corruption are the roots of our every problem, we need to overcome the same in various creative ways.
 Corruption exists in every country today and to ward off the same we need education.
 We need to enlighten our people so that they can be our assets and not liabilities.

 Pratham Books is an excellent initiative in this regard.
-They have taken oath to give every child in India the joy of reading.
-The challenges to them are many due to staggering number of children in our country and the wide spread of the land to be covered.
-India has another unique problem of language where our language or the dialect changes every hundred kilometer.
-With 151 languages in India we have a truly staggering challenge at hand to accomplish the goal of reaching every child.
+They have taken an oath to give every child in India the joy of reading.
+The challenges to them are many due to the staggering number of children in our country and the widespread of the land to be covered.
+India has another unique problem of language where our language or the dialect changes every hundred kilometers.
+With 151 languages in India, we have a truly staggering challenge at hand to accomplish the goal of reaching every child.
 But Pratham Books has overcome them in a very unique way.
-See their chairperson Rohini NIlekani speaking about their initiatives and see how they have overcome the same –
+See their chairperson Rohini Nilekani speaking about their initiatives and see how they have overcome the same –